abigailkramer/project-two/index.md

 **Scale:** I encountered some problems with indexing.
 When I was calculating the x and y indices to Sample the original image with, I was dividing by both widths, so my doubles were rounding down to 0, giving me a solid colored image.
 I needed to just divide by the new width, and adjust the point sampling function to clamp at width - 1.  (height was the same way with everything as well).

 **Rotate:** Like scaling, I encountered some problems with indexing.
-Once that was sorted, I encountered some offset with the resulting image that I couldn't quite correct in time.
+Once that was sorted, I encountered some offset with the resulting image that I needed to account for by centering the rotation around the origin, and adjusting the rotated point before sampling.

 **Sampling:** I was a little confused with the bilinear sampling.
 The gaussian went fine - I had completed the Blur function before working on this.